Games (film): Release

 Games premiered in New York City at the Sutton Theater on September 17, 1967.
 It subsequently opened at the Plaza Theatre in Los Angeles on January 25, 1968.

+Reception

-Critical reception
+Critical response

+On the review aggregator website Rotten Tomatoes, the film has a 63% rating based on 8 reviews.

 In The New York Times, Vincent Canby wrote, "Mr. Harrington's story might have been made to order for a 30-minute Alfred Hitchcock television show.
 In stretching it out to 98, commercial-free minutes, the director has been forced to pad, but the padding, which includes a strong, enigmatically humorous performance by Simone Signoret, is of top quality."
 Canby also found James Caan and Katherine Ross "attractive and believable", and concluded that the film is "a most diverting pastime".